bendrendel/notes-app/README.md

-# Project Starter
+# Notes App

 ## Introduction

-This project is a template for quickly starting new projects.
-It contains a boilerplate HTML file, a basic CSS stylesheet, an empty JS file, and a basic readme file.
+This project is an app that allows you to create, edit, and delete markdown notes that are saved to local storage.

 ## Technologies

 This project uses HTML, CSS, and vanilla JS.
+It also uses the Marked JS library.

 ## Sources

-This is the starter project in the Udemy course _50 Projects in 50 Days_ by Brad Traversy and Florin Pop.
+This is the 33rd project in the Udemy course _50 Projects in 50 Days_ by Brad Traversy and Florin Pop.

 ## Other

-This project was created in January 2021 by Ben Drendel.
+This project was created in March 2021 by Ben Drendel.